CloudonixMobileSDK-SampleApps/cloudonix-sample-android-simple-reference/README.md

 # Mobile SDK Simple Button Reference

-Simple button Android reference application.
-Could be used as a reference application for using Cloudonix Mobile SDK in case of outgoing calls.
+Simple Android reference application, demonstrating the use of the Cloudonix Mobile SDK to perform outgoing calls using classic SIP registration.